 In any CFD trading context, leverage is an important component.
 Few investors have the capital resources necessary to profit from CFDs without leveraging their trades, meaning that the leverage ratios offered by a brokerage will have a direct impact on the risk and reward levels that traders will see.
 Leverage on IG as discussed in our detailed comparison with easyMarkets varies by an asset but runs around 20:1 on shares, 200:1 on Forex and indices and 50:1 on commodities.
 Unfortunately, leverage does put IG at a disadvantage to other brokers, which will often offer ratios as high as 500:1 on Forex and indices.

 IG CFD trading offers traders access to one of the broadest lists of assets available on any brokerage.
 Despite its somewhat low leverage ratios, traders shouldn’t write IG off their lists.
-IG has had years of experience in providing traders with excellent service.
+IG has had years of experience in providing traders with excellent service, including share trading.
 This has made them one of the most reliable and customer-oriented digital brokerages available in the Australian market.

 Due to the lower leverage ratios, our IG review also found them a good fit for less risk-tolerant traders, who may not be comfortable with higher leverage in the first place.
 Like any other decision in the trading world, whether IG CFD trading is right for you will depend heavily on your personal investment preferences.